phenixblue/imageswap-webhook/README.md

 ## Configuration

 A new `IMAGESWAP_MODE` environment variable has been added to control the imageswap logic for the webhook.
-The value should be `LEGACY` (current default) or `MAPS`.
+The value should be `LEGACY` or `MAPS` (new default).

 ### MAPS Mode